GerHobbelt/jquery.print-in-page/README.md

-jquery.print-in-page
+jQuery.print-in-page
 ====================

-jquery plugin which enables you to print parts (elements) in the page without using popups or iframes: useful for complex parts which you don't want to copy / clone.
+jQuery plugin which enables you to print parts (elements) in the page without using popups or iframes: useful for complex parts which you don't want to copy / clone.